Burial sites older than the pyramids of Giza, real Irish castles, rollercoasters, and a zoo!! County Meath most certainly has something for everyone.

 Despite a severe fire in 1991, which caused extensive damage to the building, much of the existing form was constructed back in 1785 and is principally the work of James Gandon, James Wyatt, and Francis Johnston.

-With everything from tigers and bison to scaly reptiles and bald eagles, it quickly became a firm favorite for family days out while the theme park attracted the thrill seeker in us all.
+With everything from tigers and bison to scaly reptiles and bald eagles, Emerald Park (formerly Tayto Park) quickly became a firm favorite for family days out while the theme park attracted the thrill-seeker in us all.

 The most exciting thing about the park, however, is that it is also home to one of Ireland’s most epic roller-coasters and Europe’s largest wooden roller-coaster, the Cú Chulainn Coaster, named after the famous Irish mythology figure.
 Not for the faint-hearted, we’d leave eating the packets of Tayto until after you’ve braved its dizzying heights of 32.05 meters and 31-meter plunges, all at speeds of up to 62 miles per hour.